bhavik-goplani/Matrix_mult_manim/README.md

 ## Usage

-See `fox.py` for Fox's algorithm animation code
-See `cannon.py` for Cannon's algorithm animation code
+See `fox.py` for Fox's algorithm animation code and see `cannon.py` for Cannon's algorithm animation code.

 ## Videos